 One of the best things about a career in health and wellness is the wide range of options available and the flexibility offered in this career path.

-In many cases, health and wellness workers are able to work from home or at a remote office space for a larger, centrally-located organization.
+In many cases, health and wellness workers can work from home or at small office spaces for a larger, centrally-located organization.
 Some even find jobs working for themselves as consultants, instructors, or advisors.

-Whatever path you end up taking on your journey toward a job in health and wellness, know that you are undertaking a career that can not only be lucrative, but that can also be extremely rewarding and fulfilling.
+Whatever path you end up taking on your journey toward a new career, know that you are undertaking a job that can be lucrative and extremely rewarding, and fulfilling.